 Last Friday, I had the pleasure of attending a talk by Rob Arnott, the creator of the Research Affiliates Fundamental Indexes (RAFI).
-The Toronto event was hosted by Claymore Investments, who use the RAFI indexes for their flagship equity ETFs.

 If you’re not familiar with fundamental indexing, here’s a primer.
 Most traditional indexes are weighted by market capitalization, which means that a company’s influence is determined by its size (as measured by the number of shares outstanding, multiplied by the price per share).
 If a stock doubles in price, its influence in a cap-weighted index will also double.
 Similarly, if a company’s stock price declines, so does its weight in the index.